bakaburg1/chtllm_paper/manuscript/methods.md

-Models whose decoding stack already includes an internal chain-of-thought module—such as OpenAI’s o-series, DeepSeek R1, and certain Gemini variants—were exempted from the third modality to avoid redundancy.
+Models whose decoding stack already includes an internal chain-of-thought module—such as OpenAI’s o-series, DeepSeek R1, and certain Gemini variants—were exempted from the third prompt strategy to avoid redundancy.
 These systems are trained to perform latent deliberation at inference time, a strategy empirically shown to enhance answer quality and cost-efficiency (Snell et al. 2024; DeepSeek-AI 2025).